-For the first time in decades, the Academy has merged sound editing and sound mixing into a single category because of persistent overlap, and this season offers five exemplary nominees: the experimental “Sound of Metal,” “Mank,” and “Soul,” the rugged western soundscape of “News of the World,” and the explosive sounds of war in “Greyhound.”
+For the first time in decades, the Academy has merged sound editing and sound mixing into a single category because of persistent overlap, and this season offers five exemplary nominees: the experimental “Sound of Metal,” “Mank,” and “Soul,” the rugged western soundscape of “News of the World,” and the explosive sounds of World War II battleships in “Greyhound” (the latter two starring Tom Hanks).

-But Darius Marder’s “Sound of Metal,” in which Riz Ahmed portrays Ruben, a heavy-metal drummer slowly losing his hearing, is the overwhelming favorite to win the Oscar for its complexity and detail.
+But Darius Marder’s “Sound of Metal,” in which Riz Ahmed portrays Ruben, a heavy-metal drummer losing his hearing, is the favorite to win the Oscar for its complexity and detail.
+Although the film was snubbed at the MPSE Golden Reel Awards, it rebounded to take the CAS sound mixing prize.
 This is a film about sound because of the way it explores deafness as a way of experiencing sound and vibration.
 Getting inside Ruben’s head creates the dichotomy between “omniscient sound and perspective sound,” according to the director, who tapped supervising sound editor Nicolas Becker (“Arrival,” “Gravity”) to create this unique soundscape.

 Becker made the internal vibration become all the more intense for this musician.
 He used a combination of multi-directional mics to create a hyper-real effect along with condenser mics.
 Plus, Becker put mics underwater and on the actor’s skull, which even captured the sound of his eyelids closing.
 A high-voltage transformer achieved a beast-like sound, from which he pulled a range of vibrational tones.
 Additionally, the sound of Ruben’s cochlear implant seemed cold and synthesized.
 Jaime Baksht, the re-recording mixer, then combined the sounds to complete the experimental soundscape.